xenrelle/XensDocDump/PLR.md

 # Terraria .PLR file (Player)
+> NOTE: This is only for `.plr` files generated in Terraria PC 1.4.3.6, 1.4.4.9 will be documented later

 Terraria players are stored in `.plr` files, usually located in a "Players" folder in the game's save directory.
 They contain nearly everything about a player, including inventory, looks, buffs, and certain flags.
 The only thing that isn't saved in the file are world-specific maps, which are instead stored in a folder based on the player's name.
 > • For Windows, the save directory is `%UserProfile%\Documents\My Games\Terraria\Players`
 > • For Linux, the save directory is `~/.local/share/Terraria/Players`